UtardaBest/freecol/README.md

 Once FreeCol 1.0.0 is finished we'll start working towards FreeCol 2.0.0.
-FreeCol 2 will go beyond the original Colonization and will have many new features, it will be an implementation of our (and our users') image of what Colonization 2 would have been.
+FreeCol 2 will go beyond the original Colonization and will have many new features, it will be an implementation of our (and our users') image of what Colonization 2 would have been..

 ## Downloads